openfaas/openfaas.github.io/_posts/2021-05-19-istio-functions.md

 ## Wrapping up

-In a short period of time we were able to deploy Istio and OpenFaaS on a local KinD cluster and see Envoy's sidecar providing mutual TLS encryption.
+In a short period of time we were able to deploy Istio and OpenFaaS Pro on a local KinD cluster and see Envoy's sidecar providing mutual TLS encryption.
 We then went on to explore the additional resource consumption added by using Istio, and finally showed you how to create a TLS certificate for external traffic using a free certificate from Let's Encrypt.

 Istio is feature-rich, with extensive documentation and examples.